 Customer segment profiles - Conclusion

-These profiles force you to collate facts, ideas and thoughts about the target customer.
-With them, you have a clear summary so there’s a consistent collective view of target customer.
+These profiles force you to collate facts, ideas and thoughts about your target.
+From these, you craft a clear summary so there’s a consistent, collective view of your ideal customer.

-That reduces a lot of arguments and differences of opinion.
-You use the profile to check all your marketing activities for relevance to the customer.
+That reduces arguments and differences of opinion.
+You use the profile to check your marketing activities are relevant for the customer.

-Customer segment profiles are a combination of images, a meaningful and relevant segment name, and key demographic, occasion-based and attitudinal facts and statements that bring the segment to life.
+Customer segment profiles are a mix of images, a meaningful and relevant segment name, and key demographic, occasion-based and attitudinal facts and statements which bring the segment to life.

-Check out our guides to segmentation, targeting and positioning to find out more about customer segment profiles.
-Check out our storytelling guide for more tips on how to bring your customer hero to life.
-And of course, contact us if you have specific questions on either segmentation or brand storytelling.
+Check out our segmentation, targeting and positioning guide to find out more about customer segment profiles.
+Or, check out our storytelling guide for more tips on how to bring your customer hero to life.
+And of course, contact us if you need help with either segmentation or brand storytelling.